davidgetzen/Search/README.txt

 We have tested our program with both unit and system tests.
 The unit tests are in test_search.py and test text, title, link parsing, relevance scores, PageRank scores, as well as some helper methods in our program.
+Comments are indicated at the top of each unit test to indicate its purpose.

 As for the system tests, they are outlined below.